H.R.582 - Raise the Wage Act116th Congress (2019-2020)

 Here are the steps for Status of Legislation:

 Summary: H.R.582 — 116th Congress (2019-2020)All Information (Except Text)

 Raise the Wage Act

-The bill eliminates the separate minimum wage requirements for tipped, newly hired, and disabled employees.
+The bill eliminates the separate minimum wage requirements for disabled employees.
 After a specified period, these employees shall be paid the same minimum wage as regular employees.